notothen/LBEG_documentation/Stacks/README.md

 # *De novo* analysis
 ## Preparing the working directory and the data
 1. Do the steps 1 and 2 of the protocol.
-In addition to the requested directories, create one named ```scripts```.
+In addition to the requested directories, create one named ```scripts``` and another called ```populations```.
 At the end you should have the same tree structure as the one of the ```Example/``` folder.
 Your raw data should look like the ones in the ```Example/raw/``` folder if they are not demultiplexed, otherwise you should have 2 files per sample (one for forward reads R1 and one for reverse reads R2).

 2. Do the step 3 of the protocol.
 Depending on the technique you used in order to sequenced your samples you can have indexes in addition to your barcodes.
 If it is the case you should have barcodes files looking like this (without the first line):
 ```python